denpetrov/developing_data_products/index.md

 ## Data representation

 By choosing a country and a year from the list you obtain:
-* Pie chart of the seats of each party
+* Pie chart of the seats of each party.
 * Table of detailed information including party name, number of seats and indices.